© 2009 – 2021 Gwen Dewar, Ph.D., all rights reserved

 In both of these studies, kids didn’t simply start watching a stranger teaching them vocabulary.
 Video chats began with a warm-up period, during which adult greeted them by name, and asked them to respond to personal questions about their recent activities (e.g., “Did you like playing with the blocks?”).

-These preliminaries may have helped the children understand that they were talking with a live human being.
+These preliminaries may have helped the children realize that they were being addressed by a live human being.
 And that could be crucial.

-When researchers have tried testing children without taking these steps, children failed to learn from live video chatting (Troseth et al 2018; Strouse et al 2018).
+When researchers have tried testing children without taking these steps, young children have failed to learn from live video chatting (Troseth et al 2018; Strouse et al 2018).

 Learn more about your baby’s developing language skills from these Parenting Science articles: